ElKaribooSama/bbgl/README.md

 # limitation

-1. resizing
+1. maximising

-    For now BBGL does not support resizing the window although this will come later.
+    For now BBGL does not support maximising the window.

 2. OS

-    BBGL is completely dependent on the Windows API for now althought this will be changed in later updates.
+    BBGL is completely dependent on the Windows API.

 # contribution